arunima-sen/arunima-sen.github.io/content/data/ws1.md

 <u>Co-author</u>: A. Kiefer

-Using Sentinel-1 data and SNAP (*Sentinel Application Platform* from the European Space Agency), a displacement map was created to detect post-eruption deformations on La Palma (2021), providing valuable insights for geohazard assessment and monitoring.
+Using Sentinel-1 data and SNAP (*Sentinel Application Platform* from the European Space Agency), we created a displacement map to detect post-eruption deformations on La Palma (2021), to provide insights for geohazard assessment and monitoring.
 Here is the report:

 <iframe src="/Sen_AdvancedRS2.pdf" width="100%" height="400px" style="border: none;"></iframe>